gempy-project/gempy/README.md

 It has been a long journey since the release of GemPy v1.0.
 What started as a small library to carry out research on uncertainty analysis for structural geology has grown to be use in multiple projects around the world.
-Carried by the community enthusiasm in our tool, we commenced a way-longer-than-planned rewritten of the code in order to not only be able to fulfil the needs of many of you but also to set the foundations of a package driven by the community.
-For this end, all the logic has been splat into multiple modules, classes and containers limiting duplicities and exposing a large mutation api at different levels of abstraction.
+Carried by the communities enthusiasm for our tool, we commenced a way-longer-than-planned rewriting of the code to not only meet the needs of many of you, but also lay the foundation of a package driven by the community.
+For this purpose, all the logic was divided into multiple modules, classes and containers limiting duplicities and exposing a large mutation api at different levels of abstraction.
 Hope the work has been worth it.

 So long,